Meet the team

 Lab Coordinator

 Tarun graduated from Case Western Reserve University in 2023 where he studied Cognitive Science and Computer Science.
-There, he researched the effect of artificial intelligence on skill acquisition and the linguistic input patterns of children's digital media.
-He is interested in language development and how that is informed by semantic representations and learning in general.
-He would also like to use multimodal models to better understand these representations.
+He is interested in examining the nature of early conceptual and visual representations, and how they relate to the social contexts within which children are embedded.
+He would also like to leverage multimodal models to better understand these representations.
 Outside of the lab, he enjoys going on runs and birdwatching.

 tarunsepuri.com